anespz/quiz/README.md

 There is currently no interface method for clearing the user data, as I did this manually when testing.

+## Deploying the website

+I was planning to deploy the website using github's gh-pages, but just now found out that they don't allow React Routing via the history API, which I have based some of my code on.
+Hopefully a live demonstration during the interview will be alright.

 # README by create-react-app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).